 Hearings are closed to the public.
-In cases involving another student (a Complaining Party) and/or a violation of Part I, Section B.1.b2.
-(Actions against Members of the University Community and Others) of the Code of Student Conduct, both the Complaining Party and the Responding Party have the right to be present at the Hearing; however, they do not have the right to be present during deliberations.
-Arrangements can be made so that Complaining and Responding Parties do not have to physically be in the Hearing room at the same time.
+In cases involving another student (a Complainant) and/or a violation of Part I, Section B.1.b.
+(Actions against Members of the University Community and Others) of the Code of Student Conduct, both the Complainant and the Respondent have the right to be present at the Hearing; however, they do not have the right to be present during deliberations.
+Arrangements can be made so that Complainant and Responding Parties do not have to physically be in the Hearing room at the same time.
 To request changes in the scheduled Hearing time, students should contact the Office of Student Affairs prior to the scheduled Hearing.